-- 1. Begin flight training within 60 days of accepting this award. - 2.
+- 1. Begin flight training within 60 days of the scholarship start date (the last day of the month in which the scholar was approved by EAA). - 2.
 Fly at least twice a week, subject to weather and instructor availability.
 We recommend scheduling three lessons per week. - 3.
 Complete your solo within three months, complete your written exam within six months, and complete training with your successful checkride within 12 months. - 4.
 Keep logbook and other training records organized and with you for your lessons. - 5.
 Participate and volunteer with the EAA chapter a minimum of two hours per month.
 This will help chapter members get to know you, provide opportunities for you to fly in different aircraft, offer assistance with your training, and teach you more about aviation. - 6.
 Attend monthly EAA chapter gatherings/meetings to update the membership on your training. - 7.
 Be willing to provide the EAA chapter with photos and text for the newsletter, website, etc. - 8.
 Provide invoices for flight training costs to the chapter's scholarship coordinator as agreed upon.
 This may include aircraft rental, non-owners aircraft insurance, fuel, CFI fees, flying club dues, and examiner fees. - 9.
 Provide the instructor with at least a 12-hour advance notice of lesson cancellation. - 10.
 Write a personal thank-you letter to EAA for the award.